Everett Police Department, Massachusetts

 Add to My HeroesWilliam P. Staples

-When the call came in, Officers Staples and Lonergan responded and attempted to arrest the suspect on Harris Avenue.
-Unexpectedly, the suspect ran into a nearby yard and turned and fired, killing Patrolman Staples with shots to the throat and chest.
+When the call came in, Officers Staples and Lonergan responded and attempted to arrest the subject on Harris Avenue.
+Unexpectedly, the subject ran into a nearby yard and turned and fired, killing Officer Staples with shots to the throat and chest.

-Officer Lonergan, joined by a Patrolman Brooks, continued to pursue the suspect who ran toward a neighboring house and, upon approaching the house, turned and shot Officer Lonergan in the abdomen.
+Officer Lonergan, joined by another patrolman, continued to pursue the suspect who ran toward a neighboring house on Autumn Street and, upon approaching the house, turned and shot Officer Lonergan in the abdomen.
 The officer, while mortally injured, continued to fire in the direction of the fleeing suspect.
-The suspect forced his way into a house at gunpoint forcing the occupant out of the house.
-The suspect then began shooting at responding patrolman through the windows of the home.
+The suspect forced his way into a house, forcing the occupant out.
+The suspect then began shooting at responding patrolmen through the windows of the home.
 When the shooting stopped, police officers carefully entered the home and located the suspect hiding in a closet.
-When he refused to give himself up, they fired into the closet causing him to surrender.
-He was arrested and charged with murder.
-Officer Lonergan was rushed to Whidden Hospital where he died five days later.
+When he refused to give himself up, they fired into the closet, causing him to surrender.

 Bio